kevinlondon/kevinlondon.github.io/src/content/blog/2024-11-27-ai-blog-rewrite.md

 ---
 ```

-_and_ it applied this transformation to several posts.
-It's a little clickbaity,
-but it's a good starting point.
-And when you need to do 40+ descriptions in one go,
-it's nice to have.

-Lastly, Cursor's autocomplete is great -- notably speedy and it's easy to see what's happening.
-For example, I started editing a post for the color is red post.
-It had Python shell code in it, and Cursor was able to highlight the code and provide autocomplete for the Python code.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/tWZBZLbR_TA?si=4kBtY0LP2n8_IK6Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-In this post, you can see it figuring out that I want to edit it to be more like the Terminal output.
-It then suggests applying the same change to additional prompts.
-When I correct it so that the Terminal output is not `>>>` prefixed, it does that too.

-Also, it's so fast that you almost cannot tell that it's auto-completing, but I hit tab to accept the changes as we went.
+Not only did it handle the format conversion, but it wrote reasonable descriptions and added relevant tags.
+Sure, the descriptions are a bit formulaic, but when you need to update 40+ posts, it's a great starting point.

-### Conclusion
+### Cost and Time

-In the end, I was able to migrate the blog with Cursor in about 3-4 hours, including updating descriptions for 43 posts, fixing the URL structure, and tweaking styling / icons / etc.

-Notably, this doesn't include the manual steps I added at the beginning, though I think I could've skipped some of the tutorial steps given how much the tooling helps.
+The migration took about 3-4 hours with Cursor, including updating descriptions for 43 posts, fixing URLs, and tweaking styles.
+I spent about $10 on Aider/Claude attempts before that, though I probably could have skipped those steps.
+For comparison, I estimate this would have taken 8-10 hours to do manually.

-I'm happier with the CSS and styling, and it gets better [Page Speed Insights](https://pagespeed.web.dev/) scores than it did before.
+I'm happy with the results - the site is faster, looks better, and even gets better [Page Speed Insights](https://pagespeed.web.dev/) scores.
+Here's how it turned out:

-Here's the final initial result:

 <img src="/assets/ai-blog/blog-newhome.png" alt="Final homepage" />
 <img src="/assets/ai-blog/blog-newpost.png" alt="Final post" />

-Here's a summary of the cost and times:

-### Cost Effectiveness

-   - Aider/Claude: ~$10 for partial migration attempts
-   - Cursor: Basically zero, I used the trial version and was able to do the migration without any additional cost.
-   - Manual Migration: Estimated 8-10 hours of work

-### Best Practices
+### Lessons Learned

-My advice:
-   - Start with a working template
-   - Use AI tools for repetitive tasks rather than full migration
-   - Keep human oversight for important decisions
-   - Test thoroughly after automated changes
-   - If migrating, don't include the old and new frameworks in the same branch.
-I think Aider got confused by having both Jekyll and Astro in the same branch.
+If you're considering a similar migration, start with a working template.
+I made the mistake of having both Jekyll and Astro files in the same branch, which confused the AI tools.
+Keep your migrations clean and focused.

-### Tool Comparison

-Based on a very limited sample size, here's my take:
-   - Aider: Better for targeted code changes, struggles with bulk operations
-   - Cursor: Excelled at repetitive tasks, provided better context awareness
-   - Traditional Methods: More time-consuming but predictable
+AI tools excel at repetitive tasks like updating frontmatter or reformatting code.
+They're not great at making architectural decisions or handling complete migrations.
+Let them handle the boring parts while you focus on the important decisions.

+Each tool has its strengths.
+Aider is great for targeted code changes but struggles with bulk operations.
+Cursor shines at repetitive tasks and provides better context awareness.
+Traditional methods take longer but are more predictable.

-### Final Thoughts
+### Looking Forward

-The migration showed that AI tools can significantly speed up certain aspects of web development, but they're not yet ready to handle complete migrations autonomously.
-Cursor proved to be the more practical tool for this specific use case, offering better control and faster iterations without the cost overhead of API calls.

-We're not yet at the point where we can just hand the entire migration to AI.
-The rate of improvement has been rapid, and I bet this will change in a few months.
+The pace of improvement in AI tools is remarkable.
+While they're not ready to handle complete migrations yet, they're already incredibly useful for speeding up repetitive tasks.
+I wouldn't be surprised if, in a few months, this entire process could be automated.

+For now, though, the sweet spot is using AI to accelerate specific tasks while maintaining human oversight of the overall migration.
+And hey, at least we don't have to write 43 blog post descriptions by hand anymore.